Mother-to-child transmission of HIV is preventable, and we have a duty to ensure the burden of HIV is not handed down across generations.

 The team at the Infectious Diseases Institute, Kampala

-DolPHIN 2 is a multinational project led by the University of Liverpool which aims to reduce the rate of mother to child transmission (MTCT) of HIV through research into a new HIV drug called dolutegravir.
+DolPHIN 2 is a multinational project led by the University of Liverpool which aims to reduce the rate of vertical transmission of HIV through research into a new HIV drug called dolutegravir.